-The new era of California tourism is one that embraces community values, nurtures residents and visitors alike and champions the stewardship of the state's awe-inspiring natural wonders.
-At the intersection of tradition and innovation lies the opportunity to reimagine travel as a force for meaningful change.
+The new era of California tourism is one that embraces community values, nurtures residents and visitors, and champions the stewardship of the state's awe-inspiring natural wonders.
+At the crossroads of tradition and innovation, there is opportunity to reimagine travel as a force for positive change.

-This sustainable & regenerative tourism guidebook serves as both a blueprint and a call to action.
-It encourages tourism industry leaders to transcend mere sustainability and adopt a regenerative approach - one that seeks to enhance California's environmental, cultural and economic well-being for generations to come.
-Through collaboration, the tourism sector can evolve into a driving force for environmental renewal, community strengthening and economic fortitude.
+This Sustainable & Regenerative Tourism Guidebook serves as both a blueprint and a rallying cry.
+It urges tourism industry players to transcend mere sustainability and adopt a regenerative approach - one that aims to enhance the state's condition for future generations.
+Through collaborative efforts, the tourism sector can evolve into a driving force for environmental renewal, community strengthening and economic fortitude.